Skip to Main Content

 Selecting a Topic

-In addition to your class lecture and discussion notes and your textbook, here are some Web sites that might help jump start your thinking on child advocacy issues:
+In addition to your class lecture and discussion notes and your textbook, here are some websites that might help jumpstart your thinking on child advocacy issues:

-Preliminary Reading: Getting Acquainted with Your Topic
+Preliminary Reading: Get Acquainted with Your Topic

 It's important to begin your research learning something about your subject; in fact, you won't be able to create a focused, manageable thesis unless you already know something about your topic.
+This step is important so that you will:

 • Begin building your core knowledge about your topic